cindyheqy/cindyheqy.github.io/README.md

 Started learning 'The Web Developer Bootcamp 2022' on Udemy.
 Laying on the bed for the most of the day.
 Searched how to write personal statement when applying to a new major.
 Emailed a youtuber named '小明转码', who learned international Relation in her first master degree.
 Hope to connect with her and ask her about her motivation to transfer to cs master degree.

 <b>Apr 24 Sun</b><br />
 I started to know more about the software engineer position itself.
 Watched lots of videos on Youtube made by software engineers (<u>HackBear</u>).
-Also trying to find more people in this field to connect with on linkedIn.
+Also trying to find more people in this field to connect with.
 Hope to know more in this field. <br />

-Also contacted with some people who transfered major to cs: <u>栗子酱</u> on littleredbook (MPP-->NEU), <u>Yi(Ely) Ding</u>
+<b>Apr 25 Mon</b><br />
-Also consulted <u>艾米丽呀</u> on littleredbook some of information about bootcamp and interviews for small company.
+I called Ely DING.
+He learned my background and suggested me to: 1. take the placement exam and get a good grade.
+2. connect with people in cs department face to face.
+3. do some projects with hard cs tools.
+He also gave me a lot of advice on application details.
-Saw a video recording the day of a software engineer: https://www.youtube.com/watch?v=5wP0KuBIrZo My Dream Life!
+Also asked Adagio about her writing of personal statement.
+She suggested me to think more about the vision of computer science.